Autodesk/bifrost-usd/bifrost_hydra/src/BifrostHdEngine/README.md

 ## TypeTranslation

 At graph execution, for each input values, the _BifrostHd::TypeTranslation_ will call _convertValueFromHost_ that will use a _BifrostHd::ValueTranslationData_ to do the conversion.
 For each output values, it will call _convertValueToHost_ to set the output of the graph.
-Note that at the moment, the output is a Bifrost object and the transaltion to an Hydra prim is done in the _Bifrost Hydra Generative Procedural_.
+Note that at the moment, the output is a Bifrost object and the translation to an Hydra prim is done in the _Bifrost Hydra Generative Procedural_.
 Such design could change since it could convert the output value to an Hydra Data Source Container instead.